nytlabs/streamtools/docs/docs.md

 ## install
 ### binary

-Download the appropriate version of the latest streamtools for your operating system from our [releases on github](https://github.com/nytlabs/streamtools/releases/tag/).
+Download the appropriate version of the latest streamtools for your operating system from our [releases on github](https://github.com/nytlabs/streamtools/tags).

-Extract the archive (it'll either be a .tar.gz or .zip)
+Extract the archive (it'll either be a .tar.gz or .zip).

 Navigate to the extracted folder and run the ``st`` executable.

 * from Terminal: ```./st```
-* from Finder: double click
+* from Finder: double-click

 You should see streamtools start up, telling you it's running on port 7070.